Skip to main content

 The Safety Question

-The question "are peptides safe?" does not have a simple yes-or-no answer - it depends on which peptide, the dosage, the source, the individual patient's health status, and whether the therapy is supervised by a qualified physician.
+The question "are peptides safe?" does not have a simple yes-or-no answer - it depends on which molecule, the dosage, the source, the individual patient's health status, and whether the therapy is supervised by a qualified physician.
 This nuance is critical.
 Peptides as a category are naturally occurring molecules that your body produces and uses every day.
-Therapeutic peptides are designed to work through these same natural pathways.
+Therapeutic peptide preparations are designed to work through these same natural pathways.
 However, any medical intervention - no matter how natural its origins - carries potential risks that must be weighed against potential benefits.

-Common Side Effects of Peptide Therapy
+Common Side Effects

 Serious Risks and Contraindications